-Referral rates vary dramatically across districts, and even across schools within the same district.
+FINDING #4: Referral rates vary dramatically across districts, and even across schools within the same district.
 It is not unusual for one-third of students in high-poverty schools to have been investigated for abuse or neglect.

 Figure 5 shows referral rates across 25 large districts in Michigan.
-We have purposely chosen these districts to include a mix of low-, medium- and high-poverty areas.
+We have purposely chosen these districts to include a mix of low-, medium-, and high-poverty areas.
 Districts are shown in descending order of poverty, so that district A (with 90% of students eligible for subsidized meals) is at the top and district T (with only 4% of students eligible for subsidized meals) is at the bottom.

 The darker squares represent the percent of third graders in the district who are referred for a maltreatment investigation before third grade.
-We can see, for example, that 31 percent of students in district A have been subject to such investigations.
-(See Figure 5)
+We can see, for example, that 30% of students in district A have been subject to such investigations.

 The relationship between student poverty and maltreatment is apparent in the pattern of the squares.
 In general, districts with higher poverty rates have higher rates of maltreatment investigations.
 In addition to the variation across districts, there is substantial variation across schools within each district.
-Each of the lighter circles represents a school within a district.14 For district B, the dark square tells us that on average 32 percent of investigated students are for maltreatment before the third grade.
-The lighter dots on either side give us information about each school in district B. There are a handful of schools in which the average is less than 32 percent (and as low as 14%) and many schools where the average is higher than 32 percent (and as high as 60%).
+Each of the orange circles represents a school within a district.
+For district B, the dark square tells us that on average 32% of students are investigated for maltreatment before the third grade.
+The circles on either side give us information about each school in district B. There are a handful of schools in which the average is less than 32% (and as low as 14%) and many schools where the average is higher than 32% (and as high as 60%).